Cincinnati Reds vs. Kansas City Royals Results, Stats, and Recap - August 19, 2020 Gametracker

 Cincinnati played for the first time since Friday night.
 The Reds had home games against Pittsburgh called off Saturday and Sunday after a player tested positive for the coronavirus, and the series opener at Kauffman Stadium was postponed Tuesday night while Major League Baseball did additional testing.

-Keller gave up three hits, struck out five and walked Jesse Winker three times - his only walks in 6 2/3 innings.
+Keller gave up three hits, struck out five and walked Winker three times -- his only walks in 6 2/3 innings.
 The 25-year-old righty exited with two on and Trevor Rosenthal retired the only batter he faced for his sixth save.

-''Honestly my slider was pretty good today,'' Keller said. ''I was able to locate it on the back door to a lot of lefties.
-Their whole lineup was all lefties.
-To have that pitch and steal some strikes and get some swings, that was huge.''

-Keller missed the start of the regular season as he built up strength after his positive virus test during summer training.
-But once he was activated, he has been nearly flawless.
-He pitched five scoreless innings against the Chicago Cubs in his first start, followed by six shutout innings at Cincinnati in his last outing.
+''He was special,'' Matheny said. ''I think he got into a rhythm where his breaking ball was just as good as his fastball was.
+He had his fastball going to both sides of the plate.
+He had it cutting at times and had good sink when he needed it.''

-Luis Castillo (0-3) allowed three earned runs in 3 1/3 innings, striking out five.
+Luis Castillo (0-3) allowed three earned runs in 3 1/3 innings in the opener, striking out five.

-The Royals scored three times in the first after leadoff man Whit Merrifield reached on first baseman Joey Votto's error.
-Jorge Soler hit an RBI double and Ryan O'Hearn snapped an 0-for-10 slump with a two-run single.

-With the exception of Winker, who came into the game hitting .586 (17 for 29) in his last 10 games, no Reds player reached base until Barnhart's single.

 TRAINER'S ROOM